Beyond Random: Automatic Inner-loop Optimization in Dataset Distillation: Visualizations of Distilled Dataset

 \section{Visualizations of Distilled Dataset}

 In this section, we present visualizations of the distilled datasets obtained from various datasets.
-The IPC of the presented datasets is uniformly set to 10, with Fig.~\ref{fig:3588} and Fig.~\ref{fig:767} illustrating the visualization results on CIFAR-10 and CIFAR-100, respectively.
-For CIFAR-100, we display a subset of the content to ensure clarity in visualization.
+The IPC of the presented datasets is uniformly set to 10, with Fig.~\ref{fig:3588} illustrating the visualization results on CIFAR-10, respectively.